Compared: The Best Graphics Cards for CAD in 2025

 There will be little point in investing in your ideal graphics card if the rest of your PC isn’t suitable for the required workload.

-We created a popular post on how to build the ultimate CAD PC, in which you’ll find tips on what to consider when shopping for all PC components.
+We created a popular post on how to build the ultimate CAD PC, in which you’ll find tips on what to consider when shopping for all PC components, including a keyboard, mouse, and monitor.
 It can take some time to research compatibility with all your PC’s components but the extra work is worthwhile.

 We assume that you’re not too concerned about support for technology such as virtual reality.
 This isn’t yet a widely accepted requirement in CAD, but I’m sure we will need to update this article in a few years to account for that.

 We have also tried not to go too high on the pricing scale whilst still focusing on professional-grade options.
 All options are below $1,000.
-Yes, you could purchase a phenomenal graphics card for $4,000, but adding that option to our comparison wouldn’t help most readers and it would be overkill for 99% of CAD work.
+Yes, you could purchase phenomenal graphics cards like the Nvidia RTX 6000 for about $8,000, the AMD Radeon Pro W7900 for over $3,700, the AMD Radeon Pro W7800 for over $2,400, and the Nvidia RTX 4000 for over $1,300.
+But adding those options to our comparison wouldn’t help most readers and would be overkill for most CAD work.
+It’s nonetheless worth pointing out that these GPUs led the SPECViewPerf 2020 benchmark, according to this comparison (referred throughout the latter part of this article as the benchmark results).
 And remember, whilst we give a rough guide for the price of each option, there are various specifications within each option which can increase or decrease the price.

 We have also created separate lists for the top GPU manufacturers, AMD and Nvidia.
 Therefore if you are loyal to a specific brand, you have direct comparisons for their best options.